Reoptimize-Systems/xfemm/README.md

 Released versions of xfemm come with pre-built binaries.
 But if you want to compile xfemm on your platform, you can do so quite easily with cmake and your compiler of choice.
 Run cmake on the CMakeLists.txt in the cfemm directory to create the build system, and then build the project.
-OnLinus this would be done as
+On Linux this would be done as

 cd <install dir>/xfemm/cfemm